-Parents, regardless of native language or disability, may become involved in school activities in a variety of ways including SAC meetings, annual Title I Nights, parent-teacher conferences, and all school based meetings.
+Parents, regardless of native language, disability, or circumstance may become involved in school activities in a variety of ways including SAC meetings, annual Title I Nights, parent-teacher conferences, and all school based meetings.
 Activities are hosted at the school sites, which take into account accessibility as defined by ADA guidelines.
 Information for parents will be distributed in the parent's home language whenever feasible.
-Title I documents and announcements, and school reports, meeting, and event information distributed to parents will be translated in to Spanish and Haitian Creole and Parent Educators are available at select Title I schools to assist in direct interpretation of parent meetings.
+Title I documents, announcements, school reports, meeting, and event information will be translated in to Spanish and Haitian Creole and distributed to parents.
+Parent Educators are available at select Title I schools to assist in direct interpretation of parent meetings.
 Title I schools with significant limited English populations will host ELL Nights designed specifically with translators available.